Sharan-Shastri/ee564-2018/Project3/README.md

 - Rated Speed: 758 rpm
 - Gearbox: (Coupled from wind turbine blade)
 - Insulation Class: F

+You can find some reference analytical designs from the [Github repo](https://github.com/odtu/ee564/tree/master/WIND).
+Although you are free to use this as a reference, do not copy anything.
+Reports and source code will be checked by Turnitin

 ## C-Alternate Design for your 2nd Project